-An Offer in Compromise is an agreement between the taxpayer and the IRS, which allows the person who owes money to the tax authority to settle their debt for less than the full figure due.
+An Offer in Compromise (OIC) is an agreement between the taxpayer and the IRS, which allows the person who owes money to the tax authority to settle their debt for less than the full figure due.
 It is only applied when the individual cannot pay the full amount or if paying that amount will put them in unreasonable financial hardship.
-In order to make a decision on any OIC application the IRS looks at the applicant’s ability to pay, their income, expenses and asset equity.
+In order to make a decision on any OIC application the IRS looks at the applicant’s ability to pay, their income, expenses and assets.

 How to Qualify?

-In order to be eligible to apply for Offer in Compromise your tax returns must be up to date, as well as you payment requirements.
+In order to be eligible to apply for Offer in Compromise your tax returns must be up to date, as well as your tax payment requirements.
 Also, you must not be in bankruptcy proceedings.
 If you cover all this, wait to celebrate.
 Even if you qualify by the rules, that doesn’t necessarily mean that your application will be accepted and you will be granted an OIC.

-The most common mistake people do when calculating their equity is that they put a figure that is too high for the IRS to considerOffer in Compromise as an option.
+The most common mistake people do when calculating their equity is that they put a figure that is too high for the IRS to consider Offer in Compromise as an option.
 But below you can find some pointers on how to successfully get your application approved.

 In order your offer to be accepted it needs to correspond to the realizable value of your assets in addition to your future income.
 With the Fresh Start initiative, for amounts that would be paid in 6 months or less the IRS will only look at your future income one year ahead.
 For debts that will be paid over a period of 6 to 24 months, your future income for the next 2 years will be taken into consideration.
-To verify if you qualify for an IRS OIC use thisIRS pre-qualifier tool

 Make Sure Your Taxes are Current.